FPGA infrastructure#

 You have to flip the die image in your head to match the components that you discovered on the device map.

 The very black parts of the image house the block RAMs.
 They are black because the memory cells tend to be very dense but homogeneous structures.
-We can test that by counting the on the left top of the image — there are 5 BRAM_L_*
+We can test that by counting the on the left top of the image — there are 5 BRAM_L_* tiles:

 Each tile consists of two black areas with non-homogeneous area which probably contains the addressing and FIFO logic for two block RAMs.